Hanliya/Hanliya/README.md

 ## Hi, I'm hanliya👋

-A passionate Computer Science graduate with an experience as a Java Developer.
+A passionate Computer Science graduate with interst in coding, designing and more...

 ## 🌐 Socials: